pythonanywhere/flask-tutorials/tutorial-1.md

 <img width="500" src="/static/images/flask-tutorial-signed-in.png">

 You can dismiss the green welcome section at the top (use the "X" in its top right) -- everything there is accessible later from the "Help" link if you want to see it.
+I do recommend you check your email and confirm your email address, though -- otherwise if you forget your password later, you won't be able to reset it.

 Now, click on the "Web" tab, and you'll be taken to a page where you can create a website: